lemoncodes237/casino/README.md

 - Payment System

 TODOS:
-- Make double actually double
-- Implement splits
-- Deal with cards going to weird places
-- Fix insurance
+- Check if double/split is even possible with the player's money

+tag: yj-blackjack-ace-split1

 Make original bet a score so we can easily double/split in blackjack